 Join a global community with dozens of other leaders around the world who have started Stoic communities.
 You'll get resources, insights, and tips on leading a Stoicism group with help from The Stoic Fellowship along the way.

 Quick Guide to Starting a Stoa

 Step One // Find People By:

-- Contacting us and telling us you're interested in starting a community
+- Contact us and mention that you're interested in starting a community

 - Start a Stoic meetup on meetup.com (note: this costs money, so do it only if you're willing to pay the fee for 6 months - you can always cancel if it doesn't work)